 - National Employment Law Institute

-IV.
 Representative Employers, Internships, and Post-Graduate Fellowship Opportunities

 - DC Employment Justice Center

 - U.S. Department of Justice, Office of Civil Rights, Employment Litigation Section

 - U.S. Department of Labor, Office of the Solicitor

 - Large law firms, including Chambers Top-ranked Labor and Employment law firms, such as Jones Day, Morgan Lewis, Paul Hastings, and Proskauer Rose, will have labor and employment practices or will have attorneys who specialize within the field in their Litigation departments.

 - Firms specializing primarily in employer-side labor and employment law, including Littler Mendelson, Jackson Lewis, and Fisher and Phillips.